marunyak/js-band-hw-task-4/README.md

  - [Jest](https://jestjs.io/) - tool for test scripts
  - [Eslint](https://eslint.org/) - tool for identifying and reporting on patterns found in ECMAScript/JavaScript code, with the goal of making code more consistent and avoiding bugs.
  - [Commitizen](https://github.com/commitizen/cz-cli) - tool for prompted to fill out any required commit fields at commit time
+ - [Husky](https://github.com/typicode/husky) - tool that can prevent bad git commit, git push and more

 ## Scripts description
 * `./src/index.html` - main html file;